sknepneklab/ABPTutorial/README.md

 `conda env create --file conda/ABP.yml`

+If you encounter problems with using the provided yml file (some users have reported the "Solving environment: failed" error), you can always create an conda environment, e.g. by typing:

+`conda create -n ABP python=3.7 numpy scipy matplotlib jupyter jupyterlab vtk pip`

+This should install all packages needed to run Session 1 of the Tutorial.

 You can make sure that the environment was properly installed by typing:

 `conda activate ABP`

 ### Installing pymd module